Testing the doctrines and teachings of Christian groups and individuals

 Know the Word

 A long time ago I heard a story about a jeweler who was well known for his uncanny ability to always correctly determine whether a gem was real or a fake.
 One day someone asked him how he always got it right.
-He replied, “When you spend a lot of time with the real thing, it is easy to spot the fake.”
+He replied, “When you spend a lot of time with the real thing, it’s easy to spot the fake.”
 This story had a big impact on me.
 I determined to apply this principle to the Bible.
 I imagined that if I spent a lot of time reading and studying, it would be a lot easier for me to spot departures from biblical accuracy.
-Turns out, that was true.
+Turns out, that was true!
 Spending time in the word equips us to detect problems.
-I believe this happens because of our own reasoning abilities and because of prompting by the Holy Spirit.
-When the word of God is rooted in us, I believe the Holy Spirit can cause unease in us when we hear or read things contrary to the Bible.
+I believe this happens because of our own reasoning abilities and because of the work of the Holy Spirit.
+When the word of God is rooted in us, the Holy Spirit guides discernment and helps us judge things that we hear or read as being true or contrary to the Bible.